IBM/BluePic/Docs/OpenWhisk.md

 # Installing OpenWhisk Actions for BluePic

-Install using the bluepic.sh shell script:

-    ./bluepic.sh --install

-Remove actions using the bluepic.sh shell script:

-    ./bluepic.sh --uninstall

-Remove and reinstall actions using the bluepic.sh shell script:

-    ./bluepic.sh --reinstall
+## Service Credentials

-You will also need to set configuration variables (e.g. cloudant credentials, object storage credentials, etc.) inside of the `local.env` file.
+Before you run the installation script, you will first need to set configuration variables (e.g. cloudant credentials, object storage credentials, etc.) inside of the `local.env` file.
 All of these values can be obtained from the `Connections` tab when viewing the Bluemix app with your provisioned services.

 For `Cloudant` you will need:
 * username (with read/write access)